keeve101/virtual-avatar-chat-llm/README.md

 ```
 The dataset used is `mistral7b-orca-data.jsonl` in `data/dataset`.

-#### 3. Fine-tuning
+#### 3. Finetuning
-The model was fine-tuned using the [QLoRA](https://arxiv.org/abs/2305.14314) fine-tuning approach, which is an approach used to train Low-Rank Adaptation (LoRA) weights on quantized LLMs.
+The model was finetuned using the [QLoRA](https://arxiv.org/abs/2305.14314) finetuning approach, which is an approach used to train Low-Rank Adaptation (LoRA) weights on quantized LLMs.
 Which basically comprises of quantizing a HuggingFace version of MistralOrca using [bitsandbytes](https://github.com/TimDettmers/bitsandbytes), using the convenient `SFTTrainer` from [trl](https://huggingface.co/docs/trl/index) along with [peft](https://huggingface.co/docs/peft/index) to load LoRA configuration.

-The LoRA configuration parameters I used was `r=128, alpha=256`, which I felt had enough coverage of parameters for the fine-tuning through an iterative process.
+The LoRA configuration parameters I used was `r=128, alpha=256`, which I felt had enough coverage of parameters for the finetuning through an iterative process.
 The `r-value` determines the amount parameters exposed for training, meaning only a small percentage of parameters of our quantized model is to be trained, allowing for efficiency and low-cost training.

 The model was trained on a Kaggle notebook using the free tier GPUs, and the code can be found in `finetune/mistral7b-orca-finetune.ipynb.`